 Declarations of patent infringement are usually made where patent infringement is found, provided some other relief (injunction or damages) is also ordered.
 Non-infringement declarations (NID) are also available and protect against liability for damages or an account of profits even where the NID is later revoked.
 There is no precedent in Australia for an ‘Arrow declaration’; however, the Federal Court has a general power to grant declarations and so there may be scope to argue for this type of relief in Australia.

 What are the costs typically incurred by each party to patent litigation proceedings at first instance?
 What are the typical costs of an appeal at each appellate level?

 Costs in the Federal Court will vary widely depending on the nature of patent proceedings.
 The importance of expert evidence in patent proceedings is a factor in costs.
-Costs on appeal are typically much less because no new evidence is generally allowed.
+Costs on appeal are typically much lower than at first instance because no new evidence is generally allowed.